-

 - N. N. Ivanov-Skoblikov

 One of the most pressing problems of modern technology is lightening the weight of metal products.
-This problem is solved by using light, durable aluminum-based alloys and replacing them, wherever possible, with heavy copper, nickel and iron alloys.
-It is known from practice that two ways have emerged to lighten the weight of products and structures.
-The first way is the use of light alloys with fairly high strength values and corrosion resistance; the second way is the use of heavy high-quality steels, which, due to their high strength, make it possible to produce products with a lightweight cross-section.
-With the progress of modern metallurgy, it becomes clear to designers that simple carbon steel is no longer the only structural material.
-Alloys based on aluminum and special steels appeared.
+This problem is solved by using light, strong aluminum-based alloys and, wherever possible, replacing heavy copper, nickel and iron alloys with them.
+It is known from practice that two approaches have emerged for lightening the weight of products and structures.
+The first approach is the use of light alloys that have sufficiently high strength and corrosion resistance; the second approach is the use of heavy high-quality steels, which, due to their high strength, make it possible to manufacture products with a reduced cross-section.
+With the progress of modern metallurgy, it becomes clear to designers that plain carbon steel is no longer the only structural material.
+Alloys based on aluminum and special steels have appeared.